 To lead to successful outcomes, project managers of all stripes have similar strengths.
 These include (but are certainly not restricted to) honesty, a knack for meticulous planning, skillful communication, the ability to delegate and work with others, accurate budgeting, obsession with detail and creative problem solving.
 A project manager worth his or her salt will have all the qualities needed to see a project through from start to finish, whatever that project may be.

-Okay, but what about construction project managers?
+Okay, but what about the role of project managers in construction?

 In addition to qualities common to all good project managers, a CPM or construction project manager or residential construction project manager needs a particular set of skills and abilities.
 Check out our list to see if you’ve got what it takes.